Asia stocks mixed after Wall St falls on Biden tax report

-BEIJING (AP) — Asian stock markets were mixed Friday after Wall Street fell following a report that President Joe Biden will propose raising taxes on the wealthiest investors.
+BEIJING (AP) — Asian stock markets were mixed Friday after Wall Street fell following a report that President Joe Biden will propose raising taxes on wealthy investors.

 Shanghai, Hong Kong and Seoul rose while Tokyo and Sydney retreated.